oracle-samples/oaim-sandbox/docs/content/configuration/db_config.md

 {{< hint type=[warning] icon=gdoc_fire title="10-Sept-2024: Documentation In-Progress..." >}}
 Thank you for your patience as we work on updating the documentation.
 Please check back soon for the latest updates.{{< /hint >}}

 To use the Retrieval-Augmented Generation (RAG) functionality of the Sandbox, you will need to setup/enable an [embedding model](model_config) and have access to an **Oracle Database 23ai**.
-Both the [Always Free Oracle Autonomous Database Serverless (ADB-S)](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-always-free.html) and the [Oracle Database 23ai Free](https://www.oracle.com/uk/database/free/get-started/) are supported and a great way to get up and running quickly.
+Both the [Always Free Oracle Autonomous Database Serverless (ADB-S)](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/autonomous-always-free.html) and the [Oracle Database 23ai Free](https://www.oracle.com/uk/database/free/get-started/) are supported.
+They are a great way to get up and running quickly.

 ## Configuration